ewoks-kit/ewoks/doc/howtoguides/task_python.rst

      ...
      ewokscore.variable.ReadOnlyVariableError: a

-A new task instance needs to be created to execute it with different inputs
+A new :term:`task <Task>` instance needs to be created to execute it with different inputs

 .. code-block:: python